decaf-dev/obsidian-dataloom/README.md

 #### NLT Tables Not Rendering

 If your table is missing a table id row or type definition row then it will not be rendered as a Notion-Like Table.
-Likewise, if you use an invalid column type other than the accepted types `text`, `number`, or `tag`.
+Likewise, if you use an invalid column type other than the accepted column types.
 A Notion-Like Table will not be rendered.

+Please check your console for more information regarding your errors:
+You can view the console using `cmd + alt + i` (Windows) or `cmd + option + i` (Mac)

 #### Cell Type Errors